Enkidu: The forest of Humbaba

 Ninsun, the mother of Gilgamesh adopts Enkidu as her son, and seeks protection of the sun-god Shamash (the protector of the Uruk dynasty).
 Gilgamesh and Enkidu journey to the Cedar Forest.
 They perform a dream ritual in every mountain they cross; although dreams are representations of Humbaba (falling mountains, a thunderbird that breathes fire…), Enkidu interprets them as good omens.
 At the entrance to the forest they hear the fearsome bellow of Humbaba, which petrifies them with fear.

 Humbaba descends from the mountain face to face with both heroes, there accuses Enkidu of betrayal against the beasts and threatens Gilgamesh to disembowel him and feed his flesh to the birds.
 Gilgamesh is terrified, but Enkidu encourages him, and the battle begins.
-First, Gilgamesh strikes Humbaba so hard it splits the Mount Hermon in two, and the skies turn black, and starts “raining death”.
+First, Gilgamesh strikes Humbaba so hard it splits the Mount Hermon in two, and the skies turn black and start “raining death”.
 Shamash binds Humbaba with 13 winds and he is captured.
-Humbaba pleads for his life, offers him to be his slave and to cut the sacred trees for him, Gilgamesh pities him, but Enkidu argues that his death will establish his reputation forever.
-Humbaba then, curses both heroes, but they strike him, decapitating his head.
+Humbaba pleads for his life, offers to be his slave and to cut the sacred trees for him, Gilgamesh pities him, but Enkidu argues that his death will establish his reputation forever.
+Humbaba then curses both heroes, but they strike him, decapitating him.
 They cut down cedars and a gigantic tree that Enkidu plans to use for a gate for the temple of Enlil.
 They return home along the Euphrates with the trees and the head of Humbaba.

 Ishtar's seduction

 The goddess Ishtar, fascinated by the beauty of Gilgamesh, offers to be his wife in exchange for wealth and fame; these offerings do not sway Gilgamesh, who recalls all the misadventures her previous loves had, such as Tammuz.

-Ishtar, furious and crying, goes to her father Anu, to demand the Bull of Heaven take revenge, or she will scream so loud that the dead will devour the living.
+Ishtar, furious and crying, goes to her father Anu, to demand the Bull of Heaven take revenge, or she will scream so loudly that the dead will devour the living.
 Anu, in fear, gives her the Bull from Heaven in exchange for preparing food for the seven years of famine that the city will suffer from the destruction of the bull.
 Ishtar obeys (or lies) and releases the bull in Uruk, which kills a large percentage of people.
 Enkidu grabs the bull by the horns and Gilgamesh stabs his neck.
 Hearing Ishtar's cry, Enkidu ridicules the goddess by throwing a bull's leg at her head.
 The city prepares a great celebration at night.